katesabi/factorialcalc/README.md

 🧮 factorial calculator

-a minimalist desktop app that calculates factorials with a sleek black-and-white design. 🌑✨
+this is a minimalist desktop app that calculates factorials with a sleek black-and-white design. 🌑✨

 🔢 what it does:
 - asks the user to enter a positive integer